FTC2050/data-standard/README.md

     // when taken out on a round
     "kind":"",
     "capacity":"",
+    "size":"1m2", // need to have some indicator of space taken up by asset, as thus effects no. parcels able to load.
     "home_depot":"",
     "current_location":"" //where the asset is
     // currently, which depot, or whether out